tharunyogenthra/tmbit_py/README.md

 # tmbit_py

 **tmbit_py** is an extremely lightweight, leech-only torrent client built for the **Extended Security Engineering and Cybersecurity (COMP6841)** course at **UNSW**.
 This client provides the fundamental features necessary for torrenting, with a focus on security and simplicity.
+Downloading one file at a time is a current limit of ours and it is recommended to try and not bypass this.

 ## Features